Cornell-MAE-UG/spring-2025-portfolio-josephkunken/_projects/2025-Creative-CAD-Glasses.md

 ---

-As part of a creative CAD assignment, I chose to create a CAD model of my pair of glasses.
-I am particularly proud of how this model turned out.
+For a creative CAD project, I chose to design a detailed 3D model of my own pair of glasses.
+This challenged me to capture the intricate curves, shapes, and precise dimensions, and I am particularly proud of the realism of the final model.